 We can all relate to this in terms of our reliance on everything from pocket calculators to satnavs: harnessing even the simplest of tech makes us more capable than ever, but we need to guard against the perils of withdrawing entirely from the basic skills of map reading or arithmetic.

-American psychologist, Stephen Kosslyn, asks us to consider the job of being a doctor.
-Diagnosing illnesses, he believes, will soon (if not already) be accomplished better by machines than humans; testing for disease plays to the data-set interpretation strengths of machine learning.
-But that doesn’t mean that a human doctor won’t be needed when it comes to discussing treatment options with the patient and her family.
+American psychologist Stephen Kosslyn asks us to consider the job of being a doctor.
+Diagnosing illnesses, he believes, will soon (if not already) be accomplished better by machines than humans; testing for disease plays to the data set interpretation strengths of machine learning.
+But that doesn’t mean that a human doctor won’t be needed when it comes to discussing treatment options with the patient and their family.

-Lynda Gratton also reminds us that, as machines become more advanced, the jobs that will grow in number (whether re-calibrated or new) will require an emphasis on what she calls human skills.
-For Gratton, this puts a premium on more complex emotional skills, like emotional intelligence and empathy and more cognitive skills, such as judgement and decision making.
+Lynda Gratton also reminds us that, as machines become more advanced, the jobs that will grow in number (whether recalibrated or new) will require an emphasis on what she calls human skills.
+For Gratton, this puts a premium on more complex emotional skills, such as emotional intelligence and empathy, and more cognitive skills, such as judgement and decision-making.

-Harari agrees, making the case that, as jobs continue to emerge, change and disappear in a constant cycle of disruption, we’ll need increasingly to focus not just on the on the technical skills that equip us for work today, but also on the psychological and interpersonal skills that will enable us to reinvent ourselves over and again.
+Harari agrees, making the case that as jobs continue to emerge, change and disappear in a constant cycle of disruption, we’ll need increasingly to focus not just on the technical skills that equip us for work today, but also on the psychological and interpersonal skills that will enable us to reinvent ourselves over and again.

 The good news: three key skills we can all master now